← Back to blog

 • Comparison honesty.
 For "best X" and "X vs Y" prompts, engines favor content that actually compares, including alternatives and trade-offs, over content that only promotes.

 • Reference-style structure.
 Clear headings, lists, and defined terms parse cleanly into the chunks retrieval systems extract.
-Wikipedia remains a heavily cited source partly because its structure is relentlessly extractable.
+Cited-source studies across engines consistently place Wikipedia near the top, and its rigid reference structure is a plausible reason: every claim sits in an extractable, self-contained block.

 • Third-party corroboration.
 ChatGPT frequently cites reviews, communities, and publications about a product rather than the product's own site.
 Your citable footprint is the whole set of pages that describe you.